riagalanos/cs1-twitter/README.md

 * Even if students have written their output to a file before, some students find toggling between sending output to the screen or a file challenging.

 ### Dependencies
-The assignment is written for Java, depends on Internet access (until you choose to use a flat file of tweets), and requires the setting of a classpath to incluce the required jar file.
+The assignment is written for Java, depends on Internet access (unless you choose to use a flat file of tweets), and requires the setting of a classpath to include the required jar file.

 ### Variants
 In Part II, students are asked to determine the most frequent non-common word that a person has tweeted in their last 2,000 tweets.
 While Part II is the main part of the assignment, Part III is really where the gold is.
 In Part III, students are asked to devise their own query to investigate something they find interesting using Twitter feeds.
 They are to examine the Twitter 4J API to see what methods are available to them and then program their own query.
 Examples include, but most definitely are not limited to: